paralin/gogame/README.md

  - `EntityFromNetInit()`: creates with `&Entity{}`
   - calls `comp.InitWithData` on each component
  - `g.AddEntity` is called
+   - `g.Frontend.AddEntity`, sets frontend entity if any is returned.
    - `ent.InitFrontendEntity()` is called.
    - `ent.LateInitComponents` is called.
    - The value of `ent.HasUpdateTick` is checked.